Weidsn/Predictive_Analysis_SAIT_Capstone_Project/README.md

 ### 2. Data Wrangling

-Raw data was taken from [Kaggle](https://www.kaggle.com/datasets/merishnasuwal/auto-insurance-churn-analysis-dataset?select=autoinsurance_churn.csv), which contains over 1.6 million artificially generated records.
+Raw data was taken from [Kaggle](https://www.kaggle.com/datasets/merishnasuwal/auto-insurance-churn-analysis-dataset?select=autoinsurance_churn.csv), which contains over 1.6 million records that were generated artificially.

 The raw dataset was cleaned and prepared for analysis.
 Link to the Data Cleaning code can be found [here](https://github.com/Weidsn/capstone_project/blob/main/data_cleaning_group2.py).